grandparkla/nyela/index.markdown

 ### Inflatable Art

 Oh wow!
-See large pieces floating and growing throughout the space.
+See large pieces floating and glowing throughout the space.

 ### Photo Booth